-The most simplistic method of selecting players for your Fantasy Premier League team would be to look who has the most points.
-In reality there is far more to it than that and that’s where form comes into play.
+The most simplistic method of selecting players for your Fantasy Premier League team would be to look at who has the most points.
+In reality, there is far more to it than that and that’s where form comes into play.

 No player picks up more than appearances points every Gameweek.
 Players tend to go on spells of form where they have a period of several Gameweeks performing particularly well.

 We saw this with Dominic Calvert-Lewin at the beginning of the 2020/21 season and we might be seeing with Michail Antonio this campaign.
 Even Mohamed Salah won’t be able to continue producing points at the rate he has.